vmware-archive/pop/docs/source/topics/sub_patterns.rst

     elif sys.platform.startswith('darwin'):
         hub.system.DATA['kernel'] = 'darwin'

-The collection pattern we used here allowed the modules to populate a dict on the hub.
-But we could have just as easily returned the data we wanted to put on the hub and had the function in the *init.py* aggregate the data.
+The collection pattern we used here allowed the modules to populate a dict on the hub, but we could have just as easily returned the data we wanted to put on the hub and had the function in the *init.py* aggregate the data.